Merneptah Stele |

 The oldest site of Horite Hebrew worship is Nekhen (Hierakonpolis) on the Nile (4000-3000 B.C.).
 Votive instruments at Nekhen were ten times larger than the mace heads and bowls found elsewhere, suggesting that this was a very prestigious shrine.

 Horite Hebrew priests built east-facing fire altars in the shape of a falcon.
 In Vedic tradition these are called uttaravedi.
 The falcon was the totem of Horus.
 These altars were erected in Pakistan and India from before 2000 B.C.
 The Shulba Sutras state that "he who desires heaven is to construct a fire-altar in the form of a falcon."
-Such altars have been discovered athe Harappan shrine cities of Kalibangan and Lothal.
+Such altars have been discovered at the Harappan shrine cities of Kalibangan and Lothal.
 The Dravidian word Har-appa means "Hor is father."

 The ethnonym "Israelite" comes after the time of Abraham's grandson Jacob/Yacob, and probably dates to a time no earlier than Joseph and his association with the Horite shrine at Heliopolis (biblical On).